 So today we’re talking about college application essays.

 Outstanding college application essays grab the attention of Admissions Committees.

-An essay full of grammatical mistakes and clichés that says little or sounds contrived can ruin an otherwise strong application.
+Essays full of grammatical mistakes and clichés that say little or sound contrived can ruin an otherwise strong application.

 When I was in high school a student one year ahead of me was accepted to Harvard.
 Her essay was about wearing her father’s moth-eaten sweater.
 Her father was dead.
 Now that I’ve lost my mom, I see the sadness etched into her face.
 She turned the tragic loss of her dad into something beautiful.
 Not many 17-year-olds can do that.